Shouldn’t We Have Rape Abortion Exceptions to Help Victims?

 • Naturally, women lying to obtain abortions is also common in other nations.
 Al Jazeera published a tearjerker story about Brazilian women who were “forced” to claim that they were raped so they could get abortions.
 Articles like this one from the corrupt media are typically low on details and high on emotional manipulation as they work to undermine pro-life laws in other nations.9

-Of course, pro-abortionists could not care less that such lying makes it much more difficult for law enforcement agencies to find and prosecute real rapists and opens up the very real possibility of innocent men being prosecuted for rape.10
+Lying about these facts makes it much more difficult for law enforcement agencies to find and prosecute real rapists and opens up the very real possibility of innocent men being prosecuted for rape.10

 Rape Protocol in Catholic Hospitals

 Catholic health care professionals have developed a rape protocol that has been approved by the bishops.
 The doctor uses a simple test to determine if the victim has ovulated.
 If she has not ovulated, she is given a drug that prevents ovulation.
-If she has already ovulated, she is not given the drug because it may prevent implantation, thus starving a newly-conceived baby.11
+If she has already ovulated, she is not given the drug because it may prevent implantation, thus starving a newly conceived baby.11

 This “ovulation approach” protocol is based on the Ethical and Religious Directives for Catholic Health Care Services [¶36], which states: